awsdocs/amazon-s3-user-guide/doc_source/add-object-encryption.md

 ## More info<a name="add-object-encryption-moreinfo"></a>
 +  [How do I enable default encryption for an Amazon S3 bucket?](default-bucket-encryption.md)
-+ [Amazon S3 Default Encryption for S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html) in the *Amazon Simple Storage Service Developer Guide*
++ [Amazon S3 default encryption for S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html) in the *Amazon Simple Storage Service Developer Guide*
 +  [How do I view the properties of an object?](view-object-properties.md)
 +  [Uploading, downloading, and managing objects](upload-download-objects.md)